Champii/arch-setup/README.md

   - Icons for brightness and battery
   - Icons for wlan and eth
   - Sections for `sensors` (fan speed, cpu temp, ...)
+  - Different colors for battery section and notifications